gehara/PipeMaster/PipeMaster_tutorial.md

 To have the model ready for the simulation we need to replicate the data structure to the model.
 We need to setup the exact number of individuals per population and the length of each locus.
 To do this we use the **get.data.structure** function.
 This function needs: (i) an assignment file, a two column data frame with the name of the individuals and their respective population; and (ii) a model object where the structure will be replicated; (iii) the path to the empirical data set that should be replicated.

-* Load and write some example sequences.
+Load and write some empirical data (dna sequences).

   ```
   # load the data